kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 - Feature implemented behind a feature flag.
 - Unit and integration tests passed as designed in [TestPlan](#test-plan).
+- Users are able to switch strategies from and to Recreate strategy.

 #### Beta

 - Feature is enabled by default
 - Address reviews and bug reports from Alpha users
-- Users are able to switch strategies from Recreate to RollingUpdate or OnDelete
 - e2e tests:
   - Add links to testgrid results
   - Verify zero flakes over 2+ weeks